0%

 Mulligan Rules (Optional)

-May mulligan 2 cards from their hand:
+Both players may mulligan up to 2 cards from their starting hand:

 • Set aside up to 2 cards